BlueCircleSoftware/bluecircle-json-interface-generator/README.md

 --output.

-### Configuration
+### YAML Configuration

-Configuration is done through a YAML file.
+Command-line configuration is done through a YAML file.
 By default, this file is "jig-config.yaml" in the current directory, but the file can be overridden by the --config option.
 The file has the format:

 ```yaml
 readers: